smilingsyntax/small-tools/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 2.1.0 =
+Feature added to Custom Colors for background and text on selecting text on frontend

 = 2.0.0 =
 Major update with new features including Gutenberg control, media management, and content duplication.
 Includes significant performance improvements and enhanced UI.